-If the family continues to be over-income based on this determination, the PHA must provide written notification of this determination no later than 30 days after the income examination.
+If the family continues to be over income based on this determination, the PHA must provide written notification of this determination no later than 30 days after the income examination.
 The notice must state that the family has exceeded the over-income limit for 24 consecutive months and that the PHA will follow its continued occupancy policies for over-income families.
 The PHA must afford the family an opportunity for a hearing if the family disputes within a reasonable time the PHA's determination that the family has exceeded the over-income limit.
+However, the 24-month grace period does not restart if required notices do not include grievance rights.
 Exhibits 13-5 and 13-6 provide sample 24-month notices based on HUD's model notices.